oxykyllenburg/Roll-and-Ball/features/Ball.md

 ## Ball movement

-To make the ball according to player's input,
+To make the ball moving according to player's input, we need to get the humanoid's move direction

 	local moveDir = humanoid.MoveDirection

+Then, we manipulate the value for each axis

 	moveDir = Vector3.new(moveDir.Z, 0, -moveDir.X)

 	ball:ApplyAngularImpulse(moveDir * force)